Tori Morgan: Reception

 In February 2018, Daniel Kilkelly of Digital Spy included Ash and Tori's on-off relationship in his feature on "7 soap storylines that are past their sell-by dates".
 He wrote, "Home and Away is known for endless make-up-then-break-up storylines at the best of times, but no couple has been through the wringer more than Ash and Tori recently.
 Ever since getting together last year, the pair have endured weekly dramas due to Ash's anger issues and Tori's paranoia that he still has feelings for his old flame Kat (good job she won't have to worry about that for much longer)."
 Kilkelly bemoaned the fact that he and his colleagues had to regularly write about a "shock split" for the couple during their weekly spoilers, and asked the producers to "either break them up for good or give them at least two weeks of happiness!"

+In November 2021, three critics for The West Australian placed Tori at number 45 in their feature on the "Top 50 heroes we love and villains we hate" from Home and Away.
+Of the character, they wrote: "An overachiever in almost every way, Tori has been through a fair amount of tragedy.
+A single mother and successful doctor who runs the ED at the local hospital, she has been involved in a plane crash and had a baby via IVF with Robbo (Jake Ryan).
+Recently she was jilted at the altar by Christian Green (Ditch Davey), but took him back because the options are somewhat limited in Summer Bay."